allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 }
 ```

-For the time being, indexes on composite keys are losing with regular ones.
+For the time being, indexes on composite keys are losing against regular ones.
 This is a good time to get back to the
 question about the search time of the two indexes.
-Now that we've established that indexes on composite keys are less
+Now that we’ve established that indexes on composite keys are less
-flexible, it's a good idea to figure out what we gain in return for such limitations.
+flexible, it’s a good idea to figure out what we gain in return for such limitations.
 We already know that `IDHACK`
 skips all indexes and always uses a key, so one might think that this is the fastest available way to get to the
 document.
 I decided to check this on my own.

-## It's time to experiment
+## It’s time to experiment

 I filled both previously used collections with 10 million documents.
 I used the following scripts for this purpose: